Nexus-N3/nexus-n3-plugin-catalog/README.md

 1. Install and activate `rs-nexus-plugin-tooling`
 2. Work inside a plugin source tree under `sensors/` or `algorithms/`
 3. Build a `.rsnxplugin` bundle into `plugin-builds/`
-4. Install that bundle into `rs-nexus-os`
+4. Install that bundle into the runtime environment
 5. Test the plugin in the runtime

 In practice: